Ledgerback/DGSF/Grants/Ethereum Academic Grants.md

 ### [Example Grant Proposal Outline](https://notes.ethereum.org/@drigolvc/Grant_Proposal_template)
 #### Project Abstract
 In 3-5 sentences what problem are you trying to solve?
 (The project abstract may be used for for the winners announcement.)

+The lack of a normative framework (or standard for organizing (or operating and governing)) for DAOs.

 #### Objectives
 What are you hoping to accomplish with this grant?
 How do you define and measure success for this project?